deeptavker/piNNS/README.md

 ## Neighbour Algorithm

-The neighbour module can be imported via headers.
+The neighbour module can be imported via headers like so - `#include<neighb.cu>`

 -------------
-The first function available is `neighbour_cuda_1(args).` The required arguments for now are :
+The first function available is `neighbour_cuda_1(args).` The required arguments are :
 - int* - `x`, `y`, `z`
 - int - `Xmax`, `Xmin`, `Ymax`, `Ymin`, `Zmax`, `Zmin`, `re`, `DELTA`, `NUM`, `MAX_NEIGHB`
 - int** - `neighb`